-I want to build an application with the Intel® IPP which domain libraries do I need to link to?
+I want to build an application with the Intel® Integrated Performance Primitives (Intel® IPP).
+Which domain libraries do I need to link to?

 Intel IPP is divided into groups of related functions.
 Each subdivision is called domain, and has its own header file, static libraries, dynamic libraries, and tests.
 The table below lists each domain's code, header and functional area.